mrseanryan/image-classifier-ts/README.md

 # :camera: image-classifier-ts readme

-Command line tool to auto-classify images, renaming them with appropriate labels.
+Command line tool to auto-classify images, renaming them with appropriate address and labels.
 Uses Node.js and the Google Geocoding and Vision APIs.

 ## status - stable